symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 updates to reflect the new number!

 Well, actually, we're missing one step.
-By default, a ``LiveProp`` is “read only”.
+By default, a ``LiveProp`` is "read only".
 For security purposes, a user cannot change the value of a ``LiveProp`` and re-render the component unless you allow it with the ``writable=true`` option: